cpcwood/makers-skills-workshops/week-5/encapsulation_with_constructor_and_prototype_pattern-complete/README.md

 // Bonus research project.
 Can you find the property name below that
 // makes the statement print out `true`?
 // console.log(countModel["REPLACE_ME"] === CountModel.prototype);

+console.log(countModel.__proto__ === CountModel.prototype);
+// => true

+// the __proto__ property references the constructors prototype methods, similar to call passing in to super in ruby.
+Every object has a prototype method, however they start with only standard functions to begin.
+Modifiying a prototype for a constructor, will change the prototype method for all its instances.

 ```

 ## User Stories